Scroll down

 The sample taken is then sent to a laboratory that performs the tests.
 It usually takes 2-4 weeks to get the test results.

-Therefore, it is useful in informing whether you have an inherited BRCA mutation.14
+A blood or saliva BRCA test detects only germline BRCA mutations.
+Therefore, it is useful in informing whether you have an inherited BRCA mutation.18

 Ideally, both tumour and germline BRCA testing should be performed and depending on the family history and therapeutic indications.